 Airbnb in Tenerife has a range of properties to suit all types of travellers and budgets.

 Where to eat in Tenerife?
 Travellers have rated the top ten best restaurants in TripAdvisor.
 Click here to find out who and where they are.

 When is the best time to visit Tenerife?

 Summers are hot and dry in particular the two hottest months are July and August with temperatures on average around 28 degrees C.

 Winters are mild with daytime temperatures reaching from 14 degrees to 20 degrees C.

-These are some of our top things to do in Tenerife.
+These are some of our top attractions in Tenerife.